Banks Peninsula: Ōtanerito Bay

 Home to a Ngāti Māmoe pā (known as Parakākāriki) and an ancient Māori burial ground, Ōtanerito Bay possibly means "the place of Tane, the fertile one".
 Home to the Hinewai reserve since 1987. Ōtanerito Bay also formed part of the Banks Track until 2017.

-Pōhatu / Flea Bay
+Flea Bay/Pōhatu

 Pōhatu / Flea Bay has large colonies of penguins and seals living there, It is home to the Pōhatu Marine Reserve.
-The Marine Reserve is home to many fish species including triplefins, lumpfish, moki, butterfish, spotties, banded wrasse, blue cod, leather jackets, lobsters, pāua and rockfish.
+The marine reserve is habitat for many fish species including triplefins, lumpfish, moki, butterfish, spotties, banded wrasse, blue cod, leather jackets, lobsters, pāua and rockfish.

 Akaroa Harbour

-Akaroa Harbour is one of the two large harbours on Banks Peninsula.
-The other being Lyttelton Harbour / Whakaraupō.
+Akaroa Harbour is one of the two large harbours on Banks Peninsula, the other being Lyttelton Harbour / Whakaraupō.

 Peraki Bay

 Peraki Bay is one of the bigger bays on the south west coast of Banks Peninsula.
 Multiple spellings of Peraki have existed.
 It was home to a whaling station in the 1830s and 1840s.